toluwalojurotimiayeni/alx-low_level_programming/0x0F-function_pointers/README.md

-This file should contain your main function only
+A program that prints the opcodes of its own main function